HackerRoo/DOCMaster/README.md

 # DOCMaster
-A python program that helps teachers apply standard formatting to word documents submitted by their students.
+A python program that helps teachers apply standard formatting to Word documents submitted by their students.

 # What it does
 DOCMaster can take multiple documents saved in the Microsoft Word format (.docx) and standardise the formatting so that they are easier to handle and mark.